isaacshee/TodoListRESTAPI/README.md

 7) With the backend setup, we can now run the project which will run the Swagger API on localhost:7058\
    The backend is now up and running and you can even test the API calls directly without the frontend using Swagger.

+8) If you have already setup the frontend using this repo: https://github.com/isaacshee/todolist-react.git \
+   Then you are ready to use the Todo List!